davo20019/drupal-scout-mcp/README.md

    - PHPStan (static analysis)
    - Psalm (type checking & security)
    - Semgrep (custom security rules)
-4. Manual penetration testing for CSRF, command injection, path traversal
+4. Manual penetration testing for runtime validation
 5. Professional security audit for production/compliance requirements

 Scout should NOT be the sole tool for: